falkr/ttm4115/pages/prep-modeling.md

 - Decide which elements of a deployment diagram are relevant and chose a suitable level of detail.

+### For the Semester Project

+In the semester project you will provide a systems specification, which is a model, and most of your effort lies in the activity of modelling.
+You will often need to decide which information to include, and what makes a good model.

+The second part of this unit about deployment diagrams is also directly relevant as you need to provide several iterations of your system as a deployment diagram.

 ## The Problem

 > You are an engineer and should build a new system, an information and communication system for a new airport.
 You start coding on your laptop, and you manage to create the system all by yourself, in one long session.
 You think for yourself that Python is a really powerful programming language, and that this programming course really payed off.
 The next day, a bit tired, you send the code to the airport people and they happily accept your system.
 Some days after, they send you the money.